Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Notation Background

-\end{df} Thereby, it expresses the guarantee that a single data point cannot alter the probability of any processing result by a factor larger than $\exp(\varepsilon)$ or smaller than $1 / exp(\varepsilon)$.
+\end{df} Thereby, it expresses the guarantee that a single data point cannot alter the probability of any processing result by a factor larger than $\exp(\varepsilon)$.
 The second parameter $\delta$ specifies a small density of probability on which the upper bound does not have to hold.